 The Board is well aware of the importance of environmental protection on the Group's sustainability and stable development, and at the same time strives to improve product quality while achieving the best balance between cost control and environmental protection.
-The Group has established an environmental management system based on the actual situation and obtained ISO140001 certification.
+The Group has established an environmental management system based on the actual situation and its factory in Changzhou obtained ISO14001 certification.
 The Group aims to be a resource-saving and environment-friendly enterprise with low energy and resources consumption and low level of discharge on wastages.
 The Group promotes clean production, prevents pollution and reduces the risk of environmental accidents.
 The Group's environment protection department dedicates to strengthen its environmental protection, actively implements environmental policies, vigorously carries out environmental management, and takes energy-saving measures to achieve reduction on pollution.
-The Group's business activities have no significant impact on the environment and natural resources.
+At the same time, the Group also has a full-time environmental protection workshop to treat the wastewater of each production line in a centralised manner and discharges it into the sewage treatment company of the industrial area.
+In addition, the environmental protection department conducts centralised management and treatment of solid waste and hazardous waste in the production lines, and the production tail gas is collected and put into regenerative thermal oxidizer for incineration treatment.
+Therefore, the Group's business activities have no significant impact on the environment and natural resources.

 All of the Group's production is conducted in Mainland China.
 The Group is required to comply with the environmental protection laws and regulations promulgated by the national and local governments of the PRC.
 Some of these regulations govern the level of fees payable to government entities providing environmental protection services and the prescribed standards relating to the discharge of solid wastes, effluent and gases.
 The Group's production technology enables the Group to effectively control the pollution caused by the production process.
 The Group has installed waste disposal facilities to reduce waste discharge.
-The Group did not aware of any violations of the laws and regulations on environmental protection in 2017.
+The Group did not aware of any violations of the laws and regulations on environmental protection in 2018.